odow/SDDP.jl/docs/src/tutorial/01_first_steps.md

 corresponds to one iteration of the SDDP algorithm.

 The left half of the log relates to the objective of the problem.
-In the _Simulation_ column, we give the cumulative cost of each forward pass.
-In the _Bound_ column, we give the lower bound (upper if maximizing) obtained after the backward pass has completed in each iteration.
-Ignore the _% Gap_ column for now, that is addressed in Tutorial [RHS noise](@ref).
+In the *Simulation* column, we give the cumulative cost of each forward pass.
+In the *Bound* column, we give the lower bound (upper if maximizing) obtained after the backward pass has completed in each iteration.
+Ignore the *% Gap* column for now, that is addressed in [Tutorial Two: RHS noise](@ref).

-The right half of the log displays timing statistics. _Cut Passes_ displays the number of cutting iterations conducted (in _#_) and the time it took to (in _Time_).
-Ignore the _Simulations_ columns for now, they are addressed in Tutorial [RHS noise](@ref).
-Finally, the _Total Time_ column records the total time spent solving the problem.
+The right half of the log displays timing statistics. *Cut Passes* displays the number of cutting iterations conducted (in *#*) and the time it took to (in *Time*).
+Ignore the *Simulations* columns for now, they are addressed in Tutorial [Tutorial Two: RHS noise](@ref).
+Finally, the *Total Time* column records the total time spent solving the problem.

 This log can be silenced by setting the `print_level` keyword argument to `solve` to `0`.
 In addition, the log will be written to the file given by the